alferov/github-url-exists/readme.md

 ### `isValidGithubUrl()`

-Check if passed link is a valid GitHub url (belongs to github.com and doesn't return an error)
+Check if a passed string is a valid GitHub URL (doesn't return an error)

 #### Params